 Welders generally plan work from drawings or by analyzing the job tasks, determining the materials and welding processes required to complete a project.
 Welders also use blueprint symbols to determine machining operations.They check product specifications using precision measuring instruments, and maintain equipment and replace parts when required.

-Custom fabrication, ship building and repair, pressure vessel welding, pipeline construction welding, structural construction welding or machinery and equipment repair welding.
+They may specialize in certain types of welding such as custom fabrication, shipbuilding and repair, pressure vessel welding, pipeline construction welding, structural construction welding or machinery and equipment repair welding.

 Location: Dawson Creek Campus

 Provide British Columbia secondary school transcripts or equivalent indicating successful completion of Grade 10 level that includes:

 • Grade 10 English, OR Career and College Preparation ENGL 030 (Intermediate/ Grade 10) with C+ or higher;